Saccharinity: finitely splitting lim-sup tree-forcings

 \section{finitely splitting lim-sup tree-forcings}

-We will define a class of tree forcings with ``lim-sup norm''.
-Such trees (and generalizations) are investigated in~\cite{RoSh:470} under the name $\bQ^\text{tree}_0$, see Definition 1.3.5 there.
-Let us first introduce some notation around trees on $\omega\hko$.
+We will define a class of finitely splitting tree forcings with ``lim-sup norm''.
+The simplest example is Sacks forcing.
+Such forcings (and generalizations) have been investigated by many authors, e.g.\ in~\cite{MR1613600} under the name $\bQ^\text{tree}_0$ (see Definition 1.3.5 there).